Leaving fossilization of our desires behind: Notes towards crisis

-It is necessary to commence in secret; not to dream of new ways to organize, but to make manifest the subterranean communes in the heart of each car set aflame.
-Every burning dumpster is a refusal to make demands, a blow against the logic of the mileu, a recognition of the immanent teleology inherent in the articulation of encounters.
-The homogenous mobilization proposed to us is like a bad joke, and instead of laughter we respond with rupture.
-Our need to desire is less the setting forth of a project than the realization of an event.
+It is necessary to commence without illusions; not to dream of new ways to organize, but to make manifest the subterranean multiplicities in the heart of each moment of friendship.
+The homogenous humanism proposed to us is like a bad joke, and instead of laughter we respond with social war.
+Confronted with those who fail to recognize themselves in our orgies of negation, we offer neither sympathy nor criticism but only our derision.
+Our need to riot is less the articulation of a plan than the realization of a state of exception.